MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlcopymemory.md

 ### -param Destination [out]

-Datatype: void*.
 A pointer to the destination memory block to copy the bytes to.

 ### -param Source [in]

-Datatype: const void*.
 A pointer to the source memory block to copy the bytes from.

 ### -param Length [in]

-Datatype: size_t.
 The number of bytes to copy from the source to the destination.

 ## -remarks